urakubo/lattice_dendrites/docs/_sources/tut1/label_spine.rst.txt

    :align: center

-The spiny dendrite has a geometric shape.
-We can thus programmably label the spine, not using the UNI-EM annotator, as follows.
+The spine has a geometric shape.
+We can thus programmably label it, not using the UNI-EM annotator, as follows.

 .. code-block:: python
 	:linenos: